asz9qm/CS-4640-Project/README.md

 ﻿# CS-4640-Project

+This is an application to track which courses you have taken and which courses you should take in the future.
+Focuses on UVA BACS desgree.

 Database Set up
 Open XAMPP, create database name as cs4640_project
 Go to user accounts, go to your user and edit privileges, go to Database